masui/EpisoPass-vps/README.md

 A password is generated based on your candidate selections.
-If the correct answers are "Palo Alto" and "Atami" and you select them on the page, you get "Oegvcvzt489", and you can use it as the password for Facebook.
+If the correct answers are "Palo Alto" and "Atami" and you select them on the page, you get "Oegvcvzt489", and you can use it as the password for your Facebook account.
-This is a fairly strong cryptic password string, and nobody can get this string as long as he does not know the correct answers to the question.
+This is a fairly strong cryptic password string, and nobody can get this string as long as he does not know the seed string and the correct answers to the question.

 If you provide many Q-A pairs and a long seed string, you can generate a long strong password based only on the seed string and your episodic memories.
-If your memories are not know to anybody else, there's little chance for attackers to get your password, but you can easily generate it at [EpisoPass.com](http://EpisoPass.com/Example/Facebook123)
+If your memories are not know to anybody else and the number of Q-A pairs are large enough, there's little chance for attackers to get your password even when the seed string is open to the public.
+Nevertheless, you can easily generate calculate it at [EpisoPass.com](http://EpisoPass.com/Example/Facebook123) by selecting correct answers for the questions.

+Unlike conventional password management systems, users don't have to remember any secial keyword for managing their passwords.
+All the passwords are calculated only by the users' secret episodic memories, and all the information for the calculation can be

 ## Install